Joni Mitchell: Since 2022: Return to live performances

-On October 19, 2022, Carlile announced that Mitchell would play a headline concert, billed as 'Joni Jam 2', in a weekend event at Washington State's Gorge Amphitheatre, "one of the most beautiful venues in the world", on June 10, 2023.
-Mitchell's last official headline shows were on the Both Sides Now tour in 2000.
+On October 19, 2022, Carlile announced that Mitchell would play a headline concert, billed as "Joni Jam 2", in a weekend event at Washington State's Gorge Amphitheatre, "one of the most beautiful venues in the world", on June 10, 2023.
+Mitchell's last official headline shows had been on the Both Sides Now tour in 2000.
+Her 2023 appearance at Gorge Amphitheatre attracted a capacity audience of 27,000.
+In her first headline concert in 23 years, supported by 19 singers and musicians, Mitchell performed a nearly three-hour set of 21 songs plus a three-song encore in which she played guitar.
+Annie Lennox, who sang on "Ladies of the Canyon", said Mitchell was "a visionary, a legend and an inspiration."